Greeshetty08/Codveda-Data-Analytics-Internship/Level-3/Task-3-Sentiment-Analysis/README.md

 * Classification Results

 ## Results

-The sentiment classification model successfully categorized text data into Positive, Negative, and Neutral classes.
-The analysis provided insights into public sentiment and demonstrated the effectiveness of NLP techniques for text classification.
+The sentiment classification model was trained using TF-IDF Vectorization and Multinomial Naive Bayes.
+Due to the large number of sentiment categories and limited samples per class, the model achieved modest predictive performance.
+However, the project successfully demonstrates the complete NLP workflow including text preprocessing, feature extraction, sentiment visualization, and sentiment classification.

 ## Conclusion